smaranz/notchy/README.md

 ## Privacy

-NotchNook runs entirely locally on your Mac.
+Notchy runs entirely locally on your Mac.
 No data is collected, transmitted, or stored externally.
 All settings and file references are stored locally using macOS UserDefaults.

 ## Contributing